Stay alert and stay safe

 Renovation details

-The project includes interior upgrades to the base building structure as well as school-specific upgrades.
+The project includes interior upgrades to the base building structure, classroom and space improvements, as well as school-specific upgrades.
 The building will continue to be active and occupied during the course of the renovations.
 Temporary closures will be required to complete some construction activities.

 School of Hospitality and Tourism upgrades include: